bonitasoft/bonita-doc/tutorials/uid/form-control/manage-control-in-forms.md

 >
 >Form and controls provide validation services, so that the user can be notified of invalid input before submitting a form.
 This provides a better user experience than server-side validation alone because the user gets instant feedback on how to correct the error.

-A control in AngularJS exposes properties for a given input, select or text area and associates it with a CSS class:
+A control in AngularJS exposes properties for a given input, select or textarea and associates it with a CSS class:
 - $dirty (CSS class _ng-dirty_): the control has been interacted with
 - $pristine (CSS class _ng-pristine_): the control hasn't been interacted with yet
 - $valid (CSS class _ng-valid_): the model is valid